ramorel/ramorel.github.io/_pages/dissertation_3.md

 ![](study_3_presentation_files/figure-gfm/parallel%20trends-1.png)<!-- -->

-By and large, these trends between the two groups appear parallel, expect in the case of the share of novice teachers.
+By and large, these trends between the two groups appear parallel, except in the case of the share of novice teachers.
 There may be some unobserved differences between the two groups related to school or teacher quality.